CodeWolfHound/CodeWolfHound/README.md

 - **Studying**: Java
 - **Tools**: Visual Studio , Visual Studio Code , Zoho Creator , Unity , Unreal Engine
 ## Bio
 I’m a self-taught programmer with 1.5 years of experience, building on a 5-year background in IT.
-Currently, I work as an app developer on the Creator Team at Zoho.
+Currently, I work as a Solutions Engineer on the Creator Team at Zoho.
 I enjoy playing video games, connecting with others, and solving problems through logic.
 I'm currently learning game development strategies and design to pursue my dream of becoming a game developer.

 # Game Projects